LuckyServ/Promod/README.txt

 Removed water slowdown prints.
 You now receive your starting pills when the round goes live, instead of when you leave saferoom.
 All melee weapon spawns are now single pickup.
+Despawning a special infected will now give you half your missing HP back.
+(For example let's use a charger.
+Despawning with 1 HP would give put you at 300.
+Despawning with 300 HP would put you to 450.)
+Infected ghost hurt is now enabled after the round goes live.
 Pro Mod no longer uses the Entity Remover module from confogl.
 All removals are done via stripper.
+Infected ghost warp rebound from Attack2 (Mouse 2) to Reload.

 4.0.4e